alexyans/scooba/README.md

 Scooba lets you explore the history of a new codebase starting with the earliest available commit and navigating forward at your own pace.
 It is meant to be used for educational purposes or for onboarding onto a new project, giving you the smallest possible incremental changes to go through one chunk at a time, along with the related technical decisions that were made.

+You can start from the oldest commit by default, or specify a target commit as the starting point.
+From there, you can move forward or backward in history.
+At every step, the changes introduced since the last visited commit appear in git's index, which makes them `git diff`-able, and allows them to be piped into visual diff tools or other code visualization tools.

 ## Installation

 You will need to have **Docker** and **make** on your host.